|91C Utilities Equipment Repairer

 |Experience:||Entry Level||Mailing Address:|

-The skills you learn as a Utilities Equipment Repairer will help prepare you for a civilian career in any industry that uses equipment powered with electrical motors, including hospitals, manufacturing firms, and governmental agencies.
+Through your training, you will develop the skills and experience to enjoy a civilian career in any industry that uses equipment powered with electrical motors, including hospitals, manufacturing firms, and governmental agencies.
 With some additional certification, this occupational specialty could prepare you for self-employment as an electrical tool, motor, and equipment repairer.

-Job training for a Utilities Equipment Repairer consists of 10 weeks of Basic Training, where you'll learn basic Soldiering skills, and 12 weeks and 3 days of Advanced Individual Training, including practice in repairing electrical products.
+Job training for a Utilities Equipment Repairer consists of 10 weeks of Basic Training, where you'll learn basic Soldiering skills, and 13 weeks of Advanced Individual Training, including practice in repairing electrical products.
 Part of this time is spent in the classroom and part in the field.

 This position may qualify for a bonus, ask your National Guard recruiter for the most up-to-date information.